Blake Swihart: Minor leagues

+Major leagues

 2015–2017

 On May 2, 2015, Swihart was called up to the big leagues for the first time, after catcher Ryan Hanigan was placed on the disabled list with a broken finger.
 On that day, Swihart recorded his first major league hit, against the New York Yankees.
 On June 4, Swihart hit his first major league home run in the third inning of an 8–4 loss to the Minnesota Twins.
 A switch-hitter, Swihart hit the home run from the right side of the plate off Twins' starter Tommy Milone.
 At 23 years old, Swihart became the youngest Red Sox catcher to hit a home run since Rich Gedman in 1982.
 When Swihart faced Pat Venditte on June 5, Venditte saw he was batting using a righty batting helmet.
 Venditte then requested to switch his throwing arm (Venditte could pitch with either arm), and Swihart also changed his helmet.
 Swihart would strike out later, for Venditte's first strikeout.
 On August 28, Swihart hit an inside-the-park home run in the 10th inning of a 6–4 win over the New York Mets.
 On September 29, against Yankees, Swihart had his first career multi-home run game and a career high of five RBIs.
 Overall, with the 2015 Red Sox, Swihart appeared in 84 games, batting .274 with five home runs and 31 RBIs.
 Defensively, all of his appearances were as catcher.

 Swihart started playing left field for the 2016 season, and split time between Pawtucket (29 games) and Boston (19 games).
 With the 2016 Red Sox, he hit .258 with no home runs and five RBIs, while making six appearances at catcher and 13 in left field.
 During 2017, Swihart again split time between Boston (six games) and Pawtucket (53 games), while also playing nine games with the GCL Red Sox.
 With the 2017 Red Sox, he batted 1-for-5 (.200), while defensively appearing in four games at catcher.